rstudio/rticles/README.md

-## Custom Article Formats for R Markdown
+## Article Formats for R Markdown

-To create a new article:
+To create a new article specify the name of the file to create and the article template you want to use:

 ```r
 rticles::new_article("MyAbstract.Rmd", "use_r_abstract")